Nursery, FS2 and Willow Hub - Miss Hoban

 9. How do we evaluate the effectiveness of the provision made for children with SEN?

-The progress of all pupils is monitored each half term using the Sheffield Assessment Materials in line with the new curriculum.
-Pupil Progress meetings are then held between teachers, the head teacher and SENCO to discuss the progress of all pupils and identify children who are not making expected progress.
+The progress of all pupils is monitored each half term against National Curriculum targets.
+Pupil Progress meetings are then held between teachers, the head teacher, associated assistant heads and the SENCO to discuss the progress of all pupils and identify children who are not making expected progress.

 10. How are children with SEN enabled to join in activities available for children who do not have SEN?